jgorset/fandjango/docs/source/usage/template-tags.rst

         // This code will be run once the JavaScript SDK has been loaded and initialized. alert('It worked!');
     {% endfacebook %}

+.. admonition:: See also

+    `Facebook's documentation on the JavaScript SDK <http://developers.facebook.com/docs/reference/javascript/>`_

 .. _JavaScript SDK: http://developers.facebook.com/docs/reference/javascript/